RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Introduction

-To validate the effectiveness of RACA, we conducted comprehensive experiments focusing on its effectiveness, applicability, and generalization.
-First, we demonstrated that RACA can identify high-quality jailbreak prompts while remaining insensitive to invalid or redundant cases, outperforming neuron-level criteria across multiple testing requirements.
-Additionally, we explored the application of RACA in real-world deployment in two scenarios: test set prioritization and jailbreaking prompt sampling, showing its practicality for LLM safety testing.
-Finally, we assessed the generalization of RACA across diverse settings, including its scalability to larger models, robustness in criteria configuration, and calibration set selection.
-Overall, RACA serves as a novel coverage testing framework for the safe alignment of large language models (LLMs), introducing a new technique for AI safety testing.
-Our contribution in this paper can be summarized as follows: \begin{itemize} \item We propose RACA, a set of coverage criteria specialized for LLM safety testing with a representation-aware activation modeling, addressing the scalability and adaptivity issues in existing criteria. \item We conduct comprehensive experiments to validate the effectiveness, applicability, and generalization of RACA, showing its practicality as a coverage criterion in real-world safe testing scenarios. \item We release RACA in \texttt{https://github.com/weizeming/RACA} and further provide practical suggestions for applying RACA. \end{itemize}
+Our contribution in this paper can be summarized as follows: \begin{itemize} \item We propose RACC, a set of coverage criteria for LLM safety testing via representation-aware activation modeling, addressing the scalability and objective-alignment issues in existing criteria. \item We validate the effectiveness, applicability, and generalization of RACC through comprehensive evaluations, showing its practicality as a coverage criterion in real-world safety testing scenarios. \item We release RACC at \url{https://github.com/weizeming/RACC} and further provide practical suggestions for applying it for LLM safety testing. \end{itemize}

 The rest of this paper is organized as follows.
 In Section~\ref{sec:pre}, we introduce backgrounds and preliminaries for this paper.
-Then, in Section~\ref{sec:method}, we detail our RACA framework.
-Section~\ref{sec:exp} presents the comprehensive evaluations on RACA across various research questions.
-Finally, we discuss threats to validity in Section~\ref{sec:discussion} and related work in Section~\ref{sec:related}, and finally conclude our work in Section~\ref{sec:conclusion}.
+Then, in Section~\ref{sec:method}, we detail our RACC framework.
+Section~\ref{sec:exp} presents the comprehensive evaluations on RACC across various research questions.
+Finally, we discuss threats to validity in Section~\ref{sec:discussion} and related work in Section~\ref{sec:related}, and conclude our work in Section~\ref{sec:conclusion}.